 But to save you the slog, we’ve done the research for you.
-Here are top 5 flooring trends for 2017 that should stay in style for the lifetime of your floor:
+Here are 5 of the top flooring trends that should stay in style for the lifetime of your floor:

 Wood-coloured flooring trends are always developing, providing a new twist on an old classic.
 But the most attractive trends focus on the extremes, making very dark wood a popular choice this year.

 With fashionable floors getting darker and darker, colours like ebony, black ash and solid maple make a real statement, particularly if contrasted with light furniture and décor.

 Literally translating to “burnt cedar board”, this describes the centuries old Japanese technique of charring “Sugi” (cedar) planks – an artistic and unique finish designed to improve the durability of stylish driftwood recovered from the coastlines of Japan.

 While the practice of using charred timber flooring almost died out during the past century, it was rediscovered around 15 years ago, gaining the attention of architects and designers to enhance the flooring and wall coverings in custom-designed buildings.

 It’s now one of the most sought-after contemporary flooring styles in modern homes, especially due to the reclaimed wood aspect.

 “I anticipate an increase in the demand for affordable, local, sustainable flooring products.
 Local wood reclamation, whether that wood is being salvaged from old barns or rescued from underneath old and outdated carpeting, is going to be popular across the country.”
 The Flooring Lady, Cindy Weinstock